midilab/uMODULAR/README.md

 A pattern grid based step sequencer that clones TB-303 and TR-808 sequencing programming and operation modes with generative engine.

+You can download the app at [aciduino v2 repository](https://github.com/midilab/aciduino/tree/master/v2)

 ## Oficial Website

 You can find more informations about uMODULAR at http://midilab.co/umodular.